berkley4/ungoogled-chromium-debian/.github/README.md

 ___Build system___

-- Predominantly uses git to obtain and update source (release tarballs are not actively supported)
+- Uses git to obtain and update source (release tarballs are not currently supported)
-- Using git often avoids compatibility/availabilty issues associated with tarball sources
 - Self-built BOLT/LTO/PGO optimised and polly-enabled clang/llvm is preferred for building
     - requiring a recent version of clang often means fewer build headaches
 - Upstream rust is preferred (a simple script-based install)